-The content on your site should be entirely accessible through keyboard.
-This is very important for people who are blind or deals with some degree of motor impairment.
+The content on your site should be entirely accessible through the keyboard.
+This is very important for people who are blind or deal with some degree of motor impairment.

 The text transcripts and captions of videos must be made available to all users who visit your site.

 - Use Clear Labels for Form Fields

 All the forms on your site with editable fields should be clearly labeled outside of the field itself.

 - Use Header Tags To Structure Your Content Correctly

 The use of a header is a great medium to make the text look clear and thus can easily be read by site visitors.